Reds vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Reds Betting Records & Stats

-- Cincinnati is 6-10 this season when entering a game as the underdog by +135 or more on the moneyline.
+- Cincinnati has a record of 5-8 in games where sportsbooks have it as underdogs of at least +145 on the moneyline.

-- The Reds have an implied victory probability of 42.6% according to the moneyline set for this matchup.
+- Sportsbooks have implied with the moneyline set for this matchup that the Reds have a 40.8% chance of pulling out a win.

-- Cincinnati and its opponents have hit the over in 26 of its 48 games with a total this season.
+- Cincinnati and its opponents have gone over the total this season in 27 of its 49 opportunities.

 - The Reds have played just two games with a spread this season and failed to cover in each game.